directus/directus/docs/cloud/glossary.md

 billing period.
 For example, if you signed up on the 15th, your usage period is set to be from the 15th of this month to the 14th of the following month.

-Billing works such that you can upgrade, downgrade, modify or cancel your Project anytime.
-At the end of the day, no matter what, you only pay for what was used.
+Billing works such that you can upgrade, downgrade, modify or destroy your Project anytime.
+Furthermore, no matter what, _you only pay for the actual Node-hours used by your Project_.

 ### Node Pricing Details